 Another classic sign of a value trap.
 A company’s management always declares long-term and short-term goals based on a plan.
 However, when the operational results are out, some companies fail to improve at a majority of these goals.

 This indicates a gap between the management and operations that is never good for business.
-Hence, look for companies that ‘under-promise’ and ‘over-deliver’ and not the other way round.
+Hence, look for companies that ‘under-promise’ and ‘over-deliver’ and not the other way around.

 This is another important value trap indicator.
 While most companies use financial leverage or debts for working capital requirements, leases, etc., it should be able to sustain it too.
 If a company has more financial leverage than a multiple-year turnaround, then it can be the scariest value trap.

 The simplest way of identifying this is by looking at the debt ratio of the company.
-This is total liabilities divided by total assets of the company.
+This is the total liabilities divided by the total assets of the company.

-A quick look at the Debt to Equity ratio can tell you how deep the company is standing in debts as opposed to the equity capital.
+A quick look at the Debt to Equity ratio can tell you how deep the company is standing in debt as opposed to the equity capital.